supervisely-ecosystem/merge-classes/README.md

 ### Step 5: App shuts down automatically

 Even if app is finished, you can always use it as a history: open it from tasks list in `Read Only` mode to view all information about a task: Input project, list of applied transformations and Output project.

-## Notes

-- Result project name = original name + "(new shapes)" suffix

-- Your data is safe: app creates new project with modified classes and objects.
-The original project remains unchanged